 Did you know that operating a vehicle after going more than 20 hours without sleep is comparable to driving with a blood-alcohol concentration of 0.08%?
 Drowsy driving is similar to driving while impaired (NSC 2019) and is a problem that can affect anyone.
 Drowsy driving can triple your chances of experiencing an accident while operating a vehicle.
 The AAA Foundation estimates around 328,000 crashes occur on an annual basis, with 6,400 of those accidents ending in fatalities due to drowsy driving (NSC 2019).

-Recognize the following fatigue factors to help prevent drowsy driving (NSC 2019):
+Recognize the following fatigue factors to help prevent drowsy driving:

 - If experiencing insomnia, talk to a physician about treatments options that will help with this and any other sleeping disorders.

-- When driving, avoid using medications that will cause you to feel tired or drowsy.
+- When driving, avoid using medications that will cause drowsiness.

 - Avoid drinking alcoholic beverages.

-- If you feel sleepy, “Stop Work” and rest before you drive.
+- If you feel tired, stop and rest before you drive.

 National Safety Council (NSC).
 2019.
 Drowsy Driving is Impaired Driving.
 Available from: https://www.nsc.org/road-safety/safety-topics/fatigued-driving